 Screenshot from the openSUSE Factory project page.
 You can see that the distribution needs further fixing to build all packages. ;)

 PS: Greetings to SUSE founder Burchard Steinbild, who implemented the first version of AutoBuild, which was the reason of the success of SUSE :)

-Mobbles is very easy to pick up and play, and even easier if you have children visit the blog right here who are familiar with games of its genre
+Mobbles is very easy to pick up and play, and even easier if you have children who are familiar with games of its genre

 Both comments and pings are currently closed.